Temperature sensitivity of a Thorium-229 solid-state nuclear clock

 { }

-{ \textit{Temperature-dependent isomeric shift.} There is an absolute, or chemical, shift that arises from nonzero electronic wavefunction density at the position of the nucleus\,\cite{Greenwood1971,Shirley1964}.
-The electron density changes with \textit{T} due to expansion of the lattice and a rearrangement of the electronic structure in response.
-The different charge radii of ground and excited nuclear states changes the electrostatic interaction between the electron density and the nucleus, inducing a shift in the nuclear transition energy (Fig.~\ref{fig:setup}c).
+{ \textit{Temperature-dependent isomeric shift.} The unsplit transition frequency described above shifts due to nonzero electronic wavefunction density at the nucleus~\cite{Greenwood1971}.
+The electron density changes with \textit{T} due to lattice expansion and thermal population of higher energy phonon modes.
+This subsequently rearranges the crystal electronic structure, which shifts the unsplit transition energy of the nuclear transition (Fig.~\ref{fig:setup}c).
+This effect is called the isomeric shift~\cite{Shirley1964}.
 The thorium-229 nuclear transition is therefore dependent on the chemical environment of the host crystal.
 It is typically assumed that the primary contribution to the isomeric shift arises from \textit{s} electrons due to their high wavefunction probability at the nucleus, although \textit{p}, \textit{d}, and \textit{f} electrons can contribute to the shift through screening effects~\cite{Shirley1964}.
-Further, \textit{T}-dependent isomeric shifts are likely due to valence \textit{s} electrons, as they participate in chemical bonding and are thus subject to environmental changes.

 The \textit{T}-dependent isomeric shift is given by~\cite{Shirley1964},